AnasTaherGit/HowToInstallPythonPackage/README.md

 python setup.py install
 ```

-Or you can instead run the batch file 'Setup.bat'
+Or you can instead run the batch file 'setup.bat'

 ```batch
 setup.bat